The Conducting Institute: Summer 2026

 Fundamentals Category

 Aside from the difference in the podium time and repertoire, all students’ participation is the same.
+The best candidates for this category are music educators as well as someone who is looking to take their first steps in conducting.

 Auditors